snakamura/log/drafts/tuple_map3.md

   All c (t ': ts) = (c t, All c ts)
 ```

+Note that you can use [`All` in generics-sop](https://hackage.haskell.org/package/generics-sop-0.5.1.4/docs/Generics-SOP.html#t:All) instead of this `All`.

 Using `MapItem` and these utilities, you can now implement `map`.

 ```